abhishek-shingade/Tricon_Sort/README.md

 ## Some thoughts

 1) Do not judge this for speed or time complexity , it might be requiring more time than </br>
      Bubble Sort Early Exit .
-But do Note the point that , they are still various ways to sort elements </br>
+But do Note the point that , there are still various ways to sort elements </br>
      or to place elements in there proper positions .

 2) Ofcourse many options , solutions , methods exist to solve a problem but we as an individuals should also</br>